 7. Your car isn’t fuel efficient

 Fuel inefficient cars can prove extremely expensive over time, particularly with petrol prices at an all-time high in the UK.
 Another case of the car being more expensive to keep than to scrap, many people have found themselves in the position of spending too much money having to fill their inefficient car too often.
 With the desirability of electric and hybrid technology, as well as advancements in fuel efficiency for newer vehicles, you may struggle to sell an older car, leaving scrapping as an effective alternative.
-Read more on how petrol prices have been affected this year.

 8. You want to dispose of it quickly and hassle-free